galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 >
 > #### Behaviourist learning theory
 >
-> In Behaviourism, Learning is viewed as changes in overt behavior.
-In this cntext, learning is acquiring new behaviours by conditioning, reflex response to stimuli, reward/punishment / (learning as changes in overt behavior → perspective on learning that focusesfouses on changes in individuals' observable behaviours)
+> Behaviorism is a psychological movement that posits behavior should be studied as a natural science akin to fields like chemistry or physics.
+It conceives learning as changes in overt behavior.
+In this context, learning is acquiring new behaviours by conditioning, reflex response to stimuli, reward/punishment.
 >
-> **Operant conditioning**: a variety of behaviourism that focuses on how the consequences of a behaviour affect the behaviour over time.
+> An important concept from this theory is **operant conditioning**, a variety of behaviourism that focuses on how the consequences of a behaviour affect the behaviour over time.
 >
-> It is based on the idea that certain consequences (reinforcement or inhibition of a behaviour) tend to make a behaviour happen more or less frequently.
+> This theory is based on the idea that certain consequences (reinforcement or inhibition of a behaviour) tend to make a behaviour happen more or less frequently.
+According to the behaviorist perspective on learning, the instructor assumes a dominant role within the classroom, exerting complete control over the learning process.
+Evaluation of learning is carried out by the teacher, who determines what is considered correct or incorrect.
 >
-> * learning and behaviour changes are acquired by linking stimuli and responses
-> * Learner is passive; they learn via external processes, i.e., positive reinforcement.
-> * Behaviorists look at learning as an aspect of conditioning (looking at the environment of the learner).
-> * Cognitivism
->     * Learning is internal and is the result of a student processing and organising new information (short and long term memory)
->     * Educators who embrace cognitive theory believe that the definition of learning as a change in behaviour is too narrow, and study the learner (complexities of the memory) rather than their environment.
->
 >  #### Cognitivist learning theory
 >
->Diverse authors agree that, in order to implement adequate online teaching practices, it is necessary to take into account the characteristics of mental processes [30] [6].
 >
-> Cognitive learning theory aims to describe the links between cognitive structures -defined as the mental representations of objects or ideas- and the learning process [31][32].
-Two important theories derive from this one: information processing theory and cognitive load theory.
+> Diverse authors agree that, in order to implement adequate online teaching practices, it is necessary to take into account the characteristics of mental processes [30] [6].
 >
+> Cognitivism emerged in the 1950s as a response to behaviorism, which was deemed inadequate in explaining cognition. **Cognitive learning theory** aims to describe the links between cognitive structures -defined as the mental representations of objects or ideas- and the learning process [31][32], with a special focus on the processing of information.
+>
+> Two important theories derive from this one: **information processing theory** and **cognitive load theory**:
+>
-> The information processing theory describes learning as the result of sequential processing of information, which involve three types of memory: immediate memory, working memory and long term memory [33].
+> The **information processing theory** describes learning as the result of sequential processing of information, which involve three types of memory: immediate memory, working memory and long term memory [33].
 According to this theory, adequate learning resources require to assume two key elements: firstly, the fact that working memory is limited; and secondly, that the interaction between working and long term memory plays an important role in the construction and transferability of knowledge [6] [13] [34].
 >
-> On the other hand, cognitive load theory seeks specifically to address the efficiency with which information is processed.
+> On the other hand, **cognitive load theory** seeks specifically to address the efficiency with which information is processed.
 It states that the verbal and visual information is processed by independent cognitive structures, both of them with a limited capacity [35] [36] [37] [38] [39].
 An interesting concept derived from this theory is the cognitive overload, which refers to those situations in which the information flow exceeds the learner’s processing capacity, resulting in an inhibition of the learning process [40] [41].
 >
 >
-> #### Constructivism
+> #### Constructivist learning theory
 >
-> Constructivism holds that learning is essentially ac- tive; a person who learns something new incorporates it into their previous experiences and their own mental structures (Payer, 2005).
-Each new piece of information is assimilated and deposited into a network of previously existing knowledge and experiences (Payer, 2005).
-All these ideas have been taken from different nuances, and two authors stand out: Jean Piaget with psychological constructivism and Lev Vigotsky with social constructivism.
-Piaget, however, does not emphasise the concept of learning; his theory is one of cognitive development; he prefers to speak of increasing knowledge (Moreira, 1997).
+> **Constructivism** holds that learning is essentially active; a person who learns something new incorporates it into their previous experiences and their own mental structures.
+Each new piece of information is assimilated and deposited into a network of previously existing knowledge and experiences  ({% cite Abbot1999 %}).
+All these ideas have been taken from different nuances, and two authors stand out: Jean Piaget with **psychological constructivism** and Lev Vigotsky with **social constructivism**.

-All these ideas have been taken from different nuances, and two authors stand out: Jean Piaget with psychological constructivism and Lev Vigotsky with social constructivism.
-Piaget, however, does not emphasise the concept of learning; his theory is one of cognitive development; he prefers to speak of increasing knowledge (Moreira, 1997).

-According to Payer (2005), psychological constructivism maintains the idea that the individual, both through cognitive and social aspects of knowledge as well as affective ones, is not a mere product of the environment or a simple result of his or her internal dispositions, but a construction of his or her own that is produced day by day as a result of the interaction between these two factors.

-The driving force of this activity would be cognitive conflict; in any constructivist activity there must be a circumstance that shakes the previous structures of knowledge and forces a rearrangement of the old knowledge in order to assimilate the new (Payer, 2005).

-According to the historical-cultural approach of Lev Vigotsky, learning is that process in which the individual assimilates certain historical-cultural experience at the same time as he/she appropriates it, which requires an active subject who gives meaning to this experience, transforming it into his/her subjectivity (Ruiz and García, 2005).
-The aim of Vigotsky's theory is to discover and stimulate the zone of potential development or zone of proximal development in each student, which is defined as the distance between the actual level of development, determined by the ability to independently solve a problem, and the level of development potential, determined through solving a problem under the guidance of an adult or in collaboration with a more able peer (Moreira, 1997).
-For Vigotsky, cognitive development cannot be understood without reference to the social, historical and cultural context in which it occurs (Moreira, 1997).
-.
-According to this author, higher mental processes (thought, language, voluntary behaviour) have their origin in social processes; cognitive development would be the conversion of social relations into men- tal functions (Moreira, 1997).

 >
+>**Psychological constructivism** maintains the idea that the individual, both through cognitive and social aspects of knowledge as well as affective ones, is not a mere product of the environment or a simple result of his or her internal dispositions, but a construction of his or her own that is produced day by day as a result of the interaction between these two factors.
+The driving force of this activity would be cognitive conflict; in any constructivist activity there must be a circumstance that shakes the previous structures of knowledge and forces a rearrangement of the old knowledge in order to assimilate the new.
+>
+>According to the **social approach of Lev Vigotsky**, learning is that process in which the individual assimilates certain historical-cultural experience at the same time as he/she appropriates it, which requires an active subject who gives meaning to this experience, transforming it into his/her subjectivity ({% cite RodrguezRuiz2005 %}).
+>
+> The aim of Vigotsky's theory is to discover and stimulate the **zone of potential development** or zone of proximal development in each student, which is defined as the distance between the actual level of development, determined by the ability to independently solve a problem, and the level of development potential, determined through solving a problem in collaboration with a more able peer ({% cite Moreira1997 %}).
+>
+> For Vigotsky, cognitive development cannot be understood without reference to the social, historical and cultural context in which it occurs.
+According to this author, higher mental processes (thought, language,voluntary behaviour) have their origin in social processes; cognitive development would be the conversion of social relations into mental functions ({% cite Moreira1997 %}).
+>
 >  #### Critical learning theory
 >
-> The main task of critical learning theory, also known as transformative learning theory, is to unravel the skein concerning how schools reproduce the logic of capital through the ideological and material forms of privilege and domination that structure students' lives (Giroux, 2001).
+> The critical learning theory, also known as transformative learning theory, aims to define the mechanisms involved in the development of critical thinking during the learning process.
+In contrast to this superficial and clearly insufficient conception, Gouldner, quoted by {% cite Giroux2018 %}, points out that critical thinking must be capable of questioning even the logic of reasoning itself, that is, it must be capable of problematising what has hitherto been treated as self-evident, of turning into an object of reflection what h a d previously been simply a tool.
+According {% cite Marcuse1964 %}, critical thinking aims to define the irrational character of established rationality.
 >
-> Transformative learning theory [42] aims to define the mechanisms involved in the development of critical thinking during the learning process.
-In contrast to this superficial and clearly insufficient conception, Gouldner, quoted by Giroux (2001), points out that critical thinking must be capable of questioning even the logic of reasoning itself, that is, it must be capable of problematising what has hitherto been treated as self-evident, of turning into an object of reflection what h a d previously been simply a tool.
-To quote Marcuse (1968), critical thinking aims to define the irrational character of established rationality.
+> According this theory, learning occurs when the learning process induces a shift in the student's frame of reference, e.g. the role assigned to science by the students, their self-concept and role in society, etc. Although this goal can be achieved in multiple ways, a successful strategy is to stimulate reflection on uncritically accepted assumptions.
+It is the educator responsibility to cultivate students’ skills related to autonomous thinking by designing activities for that purpose.
 >
->Transformative learning occurs when the learning process induces a shift in the student's frame of reference [42] [44], e.g. the role assigned to science by the students, their self-concept and role in society, etc. Although this goal can be achieved in multiple ways, a successful strategy is to stimulate reflection on uncritically accepted assumptions, such as those derived from cultural assimilation, through the exchange of points of view within a learning community [42] [45] [46].
-It is the educator responsibility to cultivate students’ skills related to autonomous thinking by designing activities for that purpose [43].
->
-> Critical learning theory emphasises two elements: the importance of the subjective role of each learner in finding meaning for him/herself, and how social and economic conditions constrain and distort the social construction of meaning (Giroux, 2001).
+> Critical learning theory emphasises two elements: the importance of the subjective role of each learner in finding meaning for him/herself, and how social and economic conditions constrain and distort the social construction of meaning ({% cite Giroux2018 %}).
 >
 {: .comment}